Spath Banner Image3.jpg

 Plant Care:

-Water spaths well from spring to autumn and more carefully in the winter.
+Water spathes well from spring to autumn and more carefully in the winter.
 They tolerate standing in water but not drying out.
 Keep plants away from direct sunlight as to much light will cause yellowing of the foliage.
-Spaths are tropical plants and prefer warm temperatures, 18 degrees is ideal but they will tolerate down to 15 degrees.
-Feed when in active growth but not during winter.
-Spaths prefer high humidity, old flower stems can be cut off and plants should be repotted in the spring.
-Spaths can be susceptible to spider mites and grey mould.
+As a tropical plant, the Spathiphyllum prefers warmer temperatures; 18°C is ideal but will tolerate down to 15°C. Feed when in active growth but not during winter.
+Spathes prefer high humidity; old flower stems can be cut off and plants can be re-potted in the spring.
+Spathes can be susceptible to spider mites and grey mould.

 Choose Your Favourite: